Niger River: Discharge

 Average discharge of the Niger River at Niger Delta (period from 2010 to 2018):

+Niger River at Lokoja

+Niger River at Lokoja average, minimum and maximum discharge (1946 to 2023):

 Tributaries

 The main tributaries from the mouth:

 History

 At the end of the African humid period around 5,500 years before present, the modern Sahara Desert, once a savanna, underwent desertification.
 As plant species sharply declined, humans migrated to the fertile Niger River bend region, with abundant resources including plants for grazing and fish.
 Like in the Fertile Crescent, many food crops were domesticated in the Niger River region, including yams, African rice (Oryza glaberrima), and pearl millet.
 The Sahara aridification may have triggered, or at least accelerated, these domestications.
 Agriculture, as well as fishing and animal husbandry, led to the rise of settlements like Djenné-Djenno in the Inner Delta, now a World Heritage Site.

 The region of the Niger bend, in the Sahel, was a key origin and destination for trans-Saharan trade, fueling the wealth of great empires such as the Ghana, Mali, and Songhai Empires.
 Major trading ports along the river, including Timbuktu and Gao, became centers of learning and culture.
 Trade to the Niger bend region also brought Islam to the region in approximately the 14th century CE.
 Much of the northern Niger basin remains Muslim today, although the southern reaches of the river tend to be Christian.

 Classical writings on the interior of the Sahara begin with Ptolemy, who mentions two rivers in the desert: the "Gir" (Γειρ) and farther south, the "Nigir" (Νιγειρ).
 The first has been since identified as the Wadi Ghir on the north-western edge of the Tuat, along the borders of modern Morocco and Algeria.
 This would likely have been as far as Ptolemy would have had consistent records.
 The Ni-Ger was likely speculation, although the name stuck as that of a river south of the Mediterranean's "known world".
 Suetonius reports Romans traveling to the "Ger", although in reporting any river's name derived from a Berber language, in which "gher" means "watercourse", confusion could easily arise.
 Pliny connected these two rivers as one long watercourse which flowed (via lakes and underground sections) into the Nile, a notion which persisted in the Arab and European worlds – and further added the Senegal River as the "Ger" – until the 19th century.